ilarne/team-whiteboard/README.md

 ## How to use

-Simply navigate to https://makers-whiteboard.herokuapp.com/welcome, sign up and draw!
+- Simply navigate to https://makers-whiteboard.herokuapp.com/welcome, sign up and draw!
+- Don't draw alone - share board URLs with your friends and draw together!

 **Menu**
 - Sign up